-Project lead, Dr Alison Raby, of the School of Marine Science and Engineering at Plymouth, said:
+Project lead, Dr Alison Raby, of the School of Engineering at Plymouth, said:

 “These historic rock-mounted lighthouses are truly iconic structures, but they still play a vital role in helping vessels to navigate safely around perilous reefs, even with the advancement of GPS navigational technology.
 But if they are to continue to provide a valuable physical visual aid, we need to understand how their longevity might be affected by the battering they receive from the waves, especially with increased climate-related storminess.”